natural-harmonia-gropius/hdr-toys/README.md

 - **What does hdr-toys.js do?**

-  HDR videos typically include metadata with brightness information.
+  HDR videos generally include metadata with luminance information.
 However, shaders cannot access this information directly, so hdr-toys.js provides an indirect way to retrieve it.

 - **I don't use mpv, can I use this set of shaders?**